-In December 2014, ENGSO signed a partnership agreement with the European Commission on the European Week of Sport, and it actively contributed to the success of the Week in 2015 and 2016.
+In December 2014, ENGSO signed a partnership agreement with the European Commission on the European Week of Sport, and it actively contributed to the success of the Week since its first edition in 2015.

-Apart from taking part in the structured dialogue, ENGSO was also represented in the European Commission’s High-Level Groups on Grassroots Sport and Sport Dimplomacy.
+Apart from taking part in the structured dialogue, ENGSO was also represented in the European Commission’s High-Level Groups on Grassroots Sport and Sport Diplomacy.

 At a more technical level, ENGSO holds regular meetings with the Sport Unit of DG EAC.